-We will prepare the schedule of expenditures of federal awards, and related notes of the District and prepare the auditee section of the Data Collection Form in conformity with U.S. generally accepted accounting principles and the Uniform Guidance based on information provided by you.
+We will also prepare the schedule of expenditures of federal awards and related notes of the District and the auditee section of the Data Collection Form in conformity with accounting principles generally accepted in the United States of America and the Uniform Guidance, based on information provided by you.
 These nonaudit services do not constitute an audit under Government Auditing Standards and such services will not be conducted in accordance with Government Auditing Standards.
 We will perform the services in accordance with applicable professional standards.
-The other services are limited to assisting in the preparation of the financial statements and related notes, and preparing the schedule of expenditures of federal awards, and the auditee section of the Data Collection Form.
-We, in our sole professional judgement, reserve the right to refuse to perform any procedure or take any action that could be construed as assuming management responsibilities.
+The other services are limited to the preparation of the schedule of expenditures of federal awards, related notes, and the auditee section of the Data Collection Form, as previously defined.
+We, in our sole professional judgment, reserve the right to refuse to perform any procedure or take any action that could be construed as assuming management responsibilities.